Memorable Places to Skate in Banff National Park

-Something magical happens in Banff National Park when the mercury dips well below zero, and stays there for months on end.
-It takes freezing temperatures to turn water to solid, and when this happens the region’s lakes, rivers and creeks turn into some of the most scenic ice skating rinks in the world.
+Something magical happens in Banff National Park when the mercury dips well below zero and stays there for months on end.
+It takes freezing temperatures to turn water solid, and when this happens the region’s lakes, rivers and creeks turn into some of the most scenic ice skating rinks in the world.
 Whether you prefer a manmade rink, a frozen lake or the smooth surface of an indoor facility, you’ve got all three options at your fingertips here in Banff.
 Throw some hot chocolate in the mix, and you can’t get more quintessentially Canadian than that!

-Lake Louise Recreation Centre Located on Village Road in Lake Louise, this facility includes an outdoor hockey and skating rink.
+Lake Louise Recreation Centre - Located on Village Road in Lake Louise, this facility includes an outdoor hockey and skating rink with a drop-in fee of $2.
 Ice rink schedule here.
-Fenlands Banff Recreation Centre This indoor rink is open for public skating at a cost of $6 (FREE for 17 and under).
-Skates available for rental for use on-site only.
-Check the schedule here.

 - Ensure safe ice conditions prior to skating and know what to do if someone breaks through the surface.

 - Check conditions after heavy snowfall.
 Wait for rinks to be cleared or bring a shovel and lend a hand!

 - It is recommended you wear a helmet.
 Remember you’re skating on a hard surface.